 Team Members a Description Respondent The entity submitting the SOQ.
 If shortlisted, the Respondent will become a Proposer.
 The Selected Proposer will enter into contract with the TJPA as the Contractor.
 Lead Designer b The entity that bears primary and lead responsibility for design services on the Project.
 Lead Contractor b The entity that exercises primary and lead responsibility for construction services on the Project.
 Major Subcontractor Any additional subcontractors or subconsultants that the Respondent chooses to include in its SOQ.
-Notes: joint venture, partnership, or other business organization.
+Notes: a Team Members may be a corporation. joint venture, partnership, or other business organization.